 Position an oven rack in the middle of the oven.
 Preheat the oven to 375 degrees Fahrenheit.

 Line a tray with a Silpat Non-Stick Baking Mator parchment paper.

-Sprinkle some flour on your work surface and knead the dough gently several times.
+Sprinkle some sifted flour on your work surface and knead the dough gently several times.
 Cover with plastic wrap so the dough doesn’t dry out.

 Bake at 375 degrees Fahrenheit for 10 minutes.

-Remove cakes from oven and allow to cool for 5 minutes.
+Remove the cakes from oven and allow to cool for 5 minutes.
 Spritz each cake with a bit of water.
 Brush the egg wash on each cake coating it evenly.

 Remove from oven and allow to cool.
 Store in air-tight container.
 Enjoy the following day.